dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

   * `config["Section:SecretName"]`
   * `config.GetSection("Section")["SecretName"]`

 The X.509 certificate is managed by the OS.
-The app calls `AddAzureKeyVault` with values supplied by the *appsettings.json* file:
+The app calls <xref:Microsoft.Extensions.Configuration.AzureKeyVaultConfigurationExtensions.AddAzureKeyVault*> with values supplied by the *appsettings.json* file:

 ::: moniker range=">= aspnetcore-3.0"